tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 ~~~~

 checksum
-: First four (4) octets of the SHA-256 message digest {{RFC6234}} of the
+: The first four (4) octets of the SHA-256 message digest {{RFC6234}}
-ESNIKeys structure starting from the first octet of "keys" to the end of
+of the ESNIKeys structure starting from the first octet of "keys" to
-the structure.
+the end of the structure.

 keys
 : The list of keys which can be used by the client to encrypt the SNI.